Should You Create an Online Course or a Membership Site?

 Conclusion

-Deciding between creating a membership site or creating an online course is tough, especially if this is your first time.
-You can start by narrowing down your brand’s strong points and determining what’s the best option for you.
-You should consider the time commitment, the type of content you can conveniently create, the type of audience you have, your business goals, and your budget before choosing to create an online course or build a membership website.
+Deciding between creating a membership site or an online course is challenging, especially if this is your first time.
+You can start by narrowing down your brand’s strong points and determining the best option.
+You should consider the time commitment, the type of content you can conveniently create, your audience, your business goals, and your budget before choosing to create an online course or build a membership website.

-Creating an online course is also easier to do because it doesn’t require you to completely change the design and layout of your website compared to membership websites.
-For a better understanding of the process of creating a membership site, check out our post on building membership websites yourself vs hiring an expert to do it for you.
+Creating an online course is also easier because it doesn’t require you to completely change the design and layout of your website compared to membership websites.
+For a better understanding of creating a membership site, check out our post on building membership websites yourself vs. hiring an expert to do it for you.

-Do you know of any other factors to consider when deciding between creating an online course or a membership website?
+Do you know of other factors to consider when creating an online course or a membership website?
 Let us know in the comments box below!

 Should You Create an Online Course or a Membership Site? was last modified: by